toppa/Extensible-HTML-Editor-Buttons/readme.txt

 == Changelog ==

+= 1.1.1 = Revisions to backup and restore code for custom dialogs, and added integration tests for it.
+Note this can only work if your web server has read and write permissions for your plugins folder.

 = 1.1 =

 * Backup and restore custom dialogs file when upgrading
-* Support runtime upgrades (e.g via FTP with de/activate cycle on plugin menu)
+* Support runtime upgrades (e.g via FTP without de/activate cycle on plugin menu)
 * Support use in multisite networks
 * Code cleanup: remove unneeded passing around of autoLoader object
 * Code cleanup: remove all PHP warnings